EndlessATC/Airports/final/AS/JPN/RJTT_readme.md

 -	Landing 22/23 (LDA), departing 16L/16R

 	The same as the previous configuration, but instead aircraft approach 22/23 following an offset localizer on a 270 degree course over Tokyo Bay, avoiding overflight of populated areas.

+	**Due to a game limitation, runways 22 and 23 are called 22C and 23C in this configuration.**

 	Approaches to 22 (RWY *B*) and 23 (RWY *D*) are available using APP mode from *B*ONUS and *D*OYLE respectively, with transitions from *B*ACON or *D*ATUM depending whether the aircraft is approaching from the north or the south.